Roofing Types

 Foam Roofs

-Porter Roofing has installed thousands of commercial and residential foam roof systems throughout the Phoenix area over the last 25 years.
-We are the Phoenix area foam roof specialists.
+Porter Roofing, Inc. has installed thousands of commercial and residential foam roof systems throughout the Phoenix area over the last 30+ years.
 A foam roof consists of sprayed foam applied to almost any roof surface.
 The foam dries within seconds and conforms to the roof surface, filling in dips, sealing areas around pipes airtight, and closing all leaks.
 The sprayed foam creates a single, seamless barrier that is leak-proof, protective, and provides excellent insulation.
-The foam also adapts to the building's expansion and contraction over the years without cracking.
+The foam is protected with sprayed sealer so it adapts to the building's expansion and contraction over the years without cracking.

 Foam roofs can save up to 40% in energy costs compared to other roofing systems.
 They are extremely lightweight, which means that lighter building materials may be possible, resulting in construction cost savings as well.

-In use for more than 40 years, foam roofs cost about the same as a tar and gravel roof and typically last for the life of the building, which makes foam roofing an ideal choice for a commercial roofing solution.
+In use for more than 40 years, foam roofs cost about the same as a tar and gravel roof and typically last for 20 to 25 years with proper maintenance, which makes foam roofing an ideal choice for a commercial and residential roofing solution.

-Porter Roofing installs many flat roofs each year and understands their unique installation challenges.
-Flat roofs are covered with a seamless, continuing material on a slightly sloped roof to allow water runoff.
-Flat roofs typically last over ten years.
+Porter Roofing, Inc. installs many rolled roofs (often referred to as Flat Roofs) each year and understands their unique installation challenges.
+Rolled roofs are installed with a Modified Bitumen Membrane material on a slightly sloped roof.
+Rolled roof can last 10-15 years.

 Porter Roofing Inc